hut6/dev-resources/hut6-development-deployment-process.md

 ### Step 4

-Deploy on production.
+Deploy on production using git (or a script that uses git, etc...).
 Depending on the project, especially with Craft, DB changes on production may need to be done manually.
 See below.

 ### Notes about Craft